 Skip to main content

-Mamounia (Syrian Semolina Pudding)...
-A Hug in a Bowl
+Mamounia (Syrian semolina pudding)...
+A hug in a bowl

 Some foods just have a way of wrapping you in comfort, and for me, Mamounia is one of them.
 Think of it as the Arabic version of porridge; warm, creamy, and so soothing.
-Growing up, my mum would make it for breakfast on chilly mornings, and that first spoonful always felt like a cosy hug.
+Growing up, your grandma would make it for breakfast on chilly mornings, and that first spoonful always felt like a cosy hug.
 It’s a simple, traditional recipe from Aleppo, perfect for those moments when you need something warm and familiar.

 And if you love cheese, you’re in for a real treat!
 Mamounia pairs beautifully with creamy, melted cheese, making every bite rich, indulgent, and totally irresistible.